On an Erd\H{o}s-Szekeres Game: Strategy when b=4

+In (ii) and (iii), player 1's response results in a board with $k+1$ eliminated cells in the first two rows and $k-1$ eliminated cells in the third row, which matches case 1.
+In (i) and (iv), player 1's response results in a board with $k+1$ eliminated cells in the first row and $k$ eliminated cells in rows 2 and 3, which matches case 2.

-Similarly, in the second case, player 2 has three available moves: $(k+1,1)$, $(k,2)$, or $(k,3)$.
+Similarly, in the second case, player 2 has three available moves: (i) $(k+1,1)$, (ii) $(k,2)$, or (iii) $(k,3)$, shown below in black.

+In each of these cases, player 1 again has a natural response, shown below in blue.

-\begin{itemize} \item If player 2 plays $(k+1,1)$, player 1 responds by playing $(k,3)$ which eliminates $(k,2)$.
-This results in a board with $k+1$ shaded or eliminated cells in row 1 and $k$ shaded or eliminated cells in rows 2 and 3, which fits the second case. \item If player 2 plays $(k,2)$, player 1 responds by playing $(k+1,2)$, which eliminates $(k+1,1)$.
-This results in a board with $k+1$ shaded or eliminated cells in rows 1 and 2 and $k-1$ shaded or eliminated cells in row 3, which fits the first case. \item if player 3 plays $(k,3)$, then $(k,2)$ is eliminated, and player 1 responds by playing $(k+1,1)$.
-This results in a board with $k+1$ shaded or eliminated cells in row 1 and $k$ shaded or eliminated cells in rows 2 and 3, which fits the second case. \end{itemize}
+In (ii), player 1's response results in a board with $k+1$ eliminated cells in the first two rows and $k-1$ eliminated cells in the third row, which matches case 1.
+In (i) and (iii), player 1's response results in a board with $k+1$ eliminated cells in the first row and $k$ eliminated cells in rows 2 and 3, which matches case 2.

-The endgame begins when row 1 has $a-2$ shaded or eliminated cells.
+The endgame begins at the start of player 2's turn when row 1 has $a-2$ eliminated cells, shown in two cases below.

-In the first case, row 2 also has $a-2$ shaded or eliminated cells and row 3 has $a-4$ shaded or eliminated cells, so the remaining unshaded region is as in Figure \ref{F:end4} (a).
-Player 2's options are $(a-1,1)$, $(a-1,2)$, $(a-3,3)$, or $(a-2,3)$.
+In case (i), player 2's options are $(a-1,1)$, $(a-1,2)$, $(a-3,3)$, or $(a-2,3)$.
 If player 2 plays $(a-1,2)$ or $(a-2,3)$, player 1 can play $(a-1,3)$ and win the game.
 So player 2 will play $(a-1,1)$ or $(a-3,3)$.
 Whichever of these two options player 2 takes, player 1 takes the other move.
 This forces player 2 to play $(a-1,2)$ or $(a-2,3)$ on their next move, and player 1 takes the corner cell of $(a-1,3)$, forcing a player 2 loss.

-In the second case, rows 2 and 3 have $a-3$ shaded or eliminated cells, so the remaining unshaded region is as in Figure \ref{F:end4} (b).
-Player 2's options are $(a-1,1)$, $(a-2,2)$, or $(a-2,3)$.
+In case (ii) player 2's options are $(a-1,1)$, $(a-2,2)$, or $(a-2,3)$.
 If player 2 plays $(a-2,3)$, player 1 can play $(a-1,3)$ and win the game, or player 2 will play $(a-1,1)$ or $(a-2,2)$.
 In either case, player 1 plays the other move.
-This forces player 2 to play $(a-1,2)$ or $(a-2,3)$ on their next move, and player 1 takes the corner cell of $(a-1,3)$, forcing a player 2 loss.
+This forces player 2 to play $(a-1,2)$ or $(a-2,3)$ on their next move, and player 1 takes the corner cell of $(a-1,3)$, forcing a player 2 loss. \end{proof}